fortune-ncube/fortune-ncube/README.md

 Data Scientist
 --------------

 Welcome to my Github Profile!
-I am a structural engineer and a data science enthusiast with a passion for extracting extraordinary insights from any type of data.
+I am a structural engineer and a data science enthusiast passionate about extracting extraordinary insights from data in any industry.

 * 🌍  I'm based in Johannesburg
 * 🖥️  See my portfolio at [My Portfolio](http://www.hyperiondev.com/portfolio/129678/)